 1. Your own bank account

-The real reason women should have their own bank account is that “shit” happens.
+But, the real reason women should have their own bank account is that “shit” happens.
 Your husband may run off with a 20-year old, gamble away your nest egg, or make you feel guilty every time you spend a dime.
 Your own account will give you independence and security just in case.